vueuse/schema-org/packages/integrations/README.md

-# vue-schema-org-integrations
+# @vueuse/schema-org-integrations

 Helper installs functions for frameworks.
 Currently, supporting Vite, VitePress and Vitesse.

-Note: This package shouldn't be used directly, the core package `vue-schema-org` provides alises.
+Note: This package shouldn't be used directly, the core package `@vueuse/schema-org` provides alises.

 See the [setup docs](https://vue-schema-org.netlify.app/guide/) for your framework of choice.